microsoft/BotBuilder-V3/bot-framework-faq.md

 ## What does the Bot Directory provide to developers?
 How does it work?

-The [Bot Directory](http://bots.botframework.com) (coming soon) is a publicly accessible list of all the bots registered with Bot Connector that have been approved to appear in the directory.
+The [Bot Directory](http://bots.botframework.com) (coming soon) is a publicly accessible list of all the bots registered with Bot Connector that have been submitted and reviewed to appear in the directory.
 Each Bot has its own contact card which includes the bot name, publisher, description, and the channels on which it is available.
 Your users can tap in to view details on any bot, try your bot using the web chat control and add the bot to any channels on which it is configured.
 Bot cards also provide a way for users to report abuse as well.
 The Bot Directory includes featured bots and is searchable to aid discovery.
 Developers can choose whether or not to list their bot in the directory during bot registration.

 ## Can I submit my bot to the Bot Directory?